-A hostile/high conflict individual can often benefit from counseling, however it can be challenging to convince them to participate.
-Counseling can help them consider alternative to their contentious attitude and even motivate them to achieve a resolution, as well as help them cope with the divorce.
+A hostile/high-conflict individual can often benefit from counseling; however, it can be challenging to convince them to participate.
+Counseling can help them consider alternatives to their contentious attitude and even motivate them to achieve a resolution, as well as help them cope with the divorce.

 The easiest way to convince separated or divorced parents to seek counseling is to emphasize the protection of their children as a goal.
 They find that seeing how the hostile situation can hurt their children provides the parents with a higher objective and discourages them from continuing to attack each other.
 Many don’t realize that everything they do to their ex-spouse affects the children, so the mediator will help them recognize that their negative conflict carries right down to their children.
 Once they realize the full impact of their hostility and poor communication skills, they are usually more willing to agree to therapy.
 The mediator will remind the clients that any pain they inflict on their ex will be felt by their children as well.
 For most people hearing that they may be harming their children usually helps them control their desire for revenge and access their higher selves.

 In most cases, the problem isn’t that these difficult clients are “bad people” or “bad parents”: they usually just have more limited coping skills.
 With the help of the mediator, and perhaps also counseling, they can adjust their perspective in order to work cooperatively for the good of their family.

 At Finger Lakes Mediation, our practice works with all interested parties to bring an unbiased perspective to heated divorce and other marital cases.
 We can be reached at 585-750-6530 or online at fingerlakesmediation.com.